 Appealing Citizenship Application Refusals

-- the applicant must be over the age of eighteen
+- The applicant must be over the age of eighteen

-Should a Citizenship Judge determine that an application does not meet the requirements and therefore refuse the application, this refusal may be appealed to the Federal Court.
-The first step in the appeal process involves filing a Notice of Application to the Federal Court within 60 days of receipt of the decision from the Citizenship Judge.
-Please contact us today to discuss your options.
+If your application for Canadian citizenship is refused, this decision may be appealed to the Federal Court of Canada.
+The first step in the appeal process involves filing a Notice of Application to the Federal Court within 30 days of receipt of the decision from Citizenship.
+This timeline is very important.

 For more information on the Federal Court process, please click here.

 Depending upon why your citizenship application was refused, a new application for citizenship may be your best option.
 This can occur when you were not actually in Canada for three years, depending on the legal test applied by the Citizenship Judge.
 We can review the decision and advise on the strength of a Federal Court challenge.